lgatto/lgatto.github.io/_pages/about.md

 I am a Senior Research Associate in the Department of Biochemistry at the University of Cambridge.
-I am an avid open research advocate and make very possible effort to make my research reproducible.
+I am an avid open research advocate and make every possible effort to make my research reproducible.
 I am a
 [Software Sustainability Institute fellow](https://www.software.ac.uk/fellowship-programme) and a [Data](http://www.datacarpentry.org/)